brmc/django-octopus/README.markdown

 **Default**: `True`

 ## Todo ##

- * Make data-hooks html5 compliant

- * Create `fragment` template tag so new templates dont necessarily have to be created.

- * Write some tests for AjaxResponseMixin

- * Decorator for FBVs

- * Make the determining factor the the template stricter so it's more than just AJAX or not

  * Allow user more control over prepend, append, and replace behaviors: speed, effects, etc.

  * Allow settings to be set per view rather than globally

- * Add compatibility with django-media-helper